MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/Invoke-Command.md

 permission to run commands.
 The **ScriptBlock** parameter specifies the command to be run on the remote computer.

-In response, PowerShell displays a dialog box that requests the password and an authentication method for the User01 account.
+In response, PowerShell requests the password and an authentication method for the User01 account.
 It then runs the command on the Server01 computer and returns the result.

 ### Example 3: Run a command in a persistent connection